Adversarial Examples: Opportunities and Challenges: Preliminaries

 As shown in Fig. \ref{Fig2}, a three-layer neural network is composed of an input layer $L_1$, a hidden layer $L_2$ and an output layer $L_3$, where the circle represents the neuron of the neural network; the circle labeled ``+1'' represents the bias unit; the circles labeled ``$X_1$'', ``$X_2$'', ``$X_3$'' are the inputs.
 Neurons in different layers are connected by weights \textbf{\emph{W}}.
 We use $a_{i}^{(l)}$ to represent the activation value (output value) of the \emph{i-th} unit in \emph{l-th} layer, when \emph{l} = 1, $a_{i}^{(1)}$=$X_i$.
 With the given inputs and weights, the function output $h_{(\textbf{\emph{W}},b)}$(\textbf{\emph{X}}) can be calculated.
 The specific steps are as follows:

-The above calculation process is called forward propagation (FP), which is a transfer process of input information through the hidden layer to the output layer.
-The activation function ReLU: $f(X)=max\{0,X\}$ is used to nonlinearize the neural network between different hidden layers.
-When the machine learning task is a binary classification, the final output layer uses the activation function sigmoid: $f(X)=1/(1+e^{(-X)})$.
-When the machine learning task is a multi-class problem, the final output layer uses the activation function softmax: $f(X)=\frac{e^{X_k}}{\sum_{i=1}^{N} e^{X_i}}$, $k = 1, 2, ...
+The above-mentioned calculation process is called forward propagation (FP), which is a transfer process of input information through the hidden layer to the output layer.
+The activation function rectified linear unit (ReLU): $f(X)=\max\{0,X\}$ is used to nonlinearize the neural network between different hidden layers.
+When the ML task is a binary classification, the final output layer uses the activation function sigmoid: $f(X)=1/(1+e^{(-X)})$.
+When the ML task is a multi-class problem, the final output layer uses the activation function softmax: $f(\textbf{\emph{X}})=({e^{X_k}}/({\sum_{i=1}^{N} e^{X_i}}))$, $k = 1, 2, ...
 N$.
 In the training process, the weights \textbf{\emph{W}} and the bias \emph{b} connecting the neurons in different layers are determined by back propagation.

 Neural networks belong to a cross-disciplinary research field combining computer, probability, statistics, and brain science.
 They focus on how to enable computers to simulate and implement human learning behaviors, so as to achieve better automatic knowledge acquisition.
 However, recent studies show that neural networks are particularly vulnerable to AEs which are generated by adding small perturbations to the inputs.
 In what follows, we will discuss the AEs in detail.